modernweb-dev/rocket/docs/guides/first-pages/adding-pages.md

 ## Add a section

-In most cases you will have multiple sections in your website and each of those sections will come with it's own sidebar navigation.
+In most cases you will have multiple sections in your website and each of those sections will come with its own sidebar navigation.

 To create a section you need to create a folder with an `index.md`.